 PG&E has developed Activity Specific Erosion and Sediment Control Plans for activities typical to many PG&E Construction Sites.
 At a minimum, the Good Housekeeping and Stockpile Management Plans shall be used on every job.
 The following table indicates the A-ESCPs that are to be implemented on this site.

 A-ESCP Name Project Specific Notes/Instructions Good Housekeeping Entire project, every day.
-Stockpile Management Entire project, every day.
+Stockpile Management Every temporary stockpile, every day.
+Laydown/Staging Area Construction Through duration of project.
+Sawcutting, Grinding, and Paving Where applicable during paving operations.